 SwisstimeHQ is a Watch centre for Swiss Made Watches and unique Fashion Jewellery.
 Traser Watches, Traser H3 Swiss Made, Mondaine Watches & Clocks, Jowissa Swiss Watches, Rodania 1930 Watches, Manfred Cracco Swiss Made and XEMEX Swiss Watch can all be found here.
 Danish fashion Jewellery brand Dansk Smykkekunst as well as many hand-made individual one-off pieces from European, Australian and New Zealand artists can be found in our store alongside our Swiss watches.
-Here at SwisstimeHQ we also service and repair all other Swiss Made brands with Swiss-expertise.
+Swiss Watch Service: here at swisstimeHQ we also service and repair all other Swiss Made brands with Swiss-expertise.

 Swiss-born and educated, Mr. Marti embarked on a Watchmaking career in Schaffhausen, Switzerland.
 Well versed with the fine workings of IWC (International Watch Co, Schaffhausen) Omega, Rolex, Patek Philippe, Audemars Piquet, Cartier, Piaget, Tag Heuer, Baume & Mercier, Blancpain, Corum, etc. at the time, he nevertheless furthered his career with training whilst working in Zurich and became a specialist watchmaker for 'Sonic' or ‘Tuning-Fork’ movements, championed by Swiss watch manufacturers Eterna, ESA and Bulova.